Impact on climate and environment

 Reporting of environmental incidents

 A lot can happen on a construction site.
-Diesel or hydraulic oil can accidentally enter the ground or water, nearby roads can be polluted, or a protected tree might be damaged.
+Diesel or hydraulic oil could accidentally enter the ground or water, nearby roads could be polluted, or a protected tree could be damaged.
 To identify the cause of such incidents and learn from mistakes, the responsible managers (usually assisted by safety officers) carry out a “root-cause analysis”.
 Any measures that are needed can then be taken and their effectiveness monitored.

 Mobility

 When procuring vehicles and machinery, Implenia prioritises low-emission options.
-In Switzerland, Germany and Sweden, internal vehicle and leasing regulations encourage the use of electric cars.
-In France, Austria and Norway, Implenia has small fleets of electric delivery and passenger vehicles.
+In Switzerland, Germany and Sweden, targeted internal rules on vehicle and leasing encourage the use of electric cars.
+More than 100 electric vehicles are already in use in Germany.
+Electric delivery and passenger vehicles are also deployed in France, Austria and Norway.
 Many offices provide their employees with e-bikes.

 Implenia uses incentives and awareness campaigns to encourage employees to use public transport for business travel.
 Employees who regularly travel by train to appointments or who do not use a company car can apply for discount cards and rail passes.
-Employees at head office receive a monthly mobility bonus in addition to their salary, which they can use to travel by public transport.
+Employees at head office with no company car receive a monthly mobility bonus in addition to their salary, which they can use to travel by public transport.